ShenLoong99/aws-terraform-csv-pipeline/README.template.md

     <p>The project minimizes costs by adopting a "pay-for-what-you-use" model and managing the data lifecycle.</p>
     <ul>
       <li><strong>Worker Capping:</strong> Glue Jobs are limited to <code>G.1X</code> worker types and 2 workers max.</li>
-      <li><strong>Serverless Execution:</strong> You only pay for the seconds your Lambda and Glue jobs run; there are no idle server costs.</li>
+      <li><strong>Serverless Execution:</strong> Only pay for the seconds Lambda and Glue jobs run; there are no idle server costs.</li>
       <li><strong>QuickSight SPICE:</strong> Utilizing SPICE (Super-fast, Parallel, In-memory Calculation Engine) allows for fast dashboard performance without hitting S3 for every visual interaction.</li>
       <li><strong>Development Safety:</strong> <code>max_retries = 0</code> ensures failed Spark jobs don't burn credits through automatic restarts.</li>
-      <li><strong>Consumption Model:</strong> Only pay for the seconds that your Lambda function and Glue jobs are running.
+      <li><strong>Consumption Model:</strong> Only pay for the seconds that the Lambda function and Glue jobs are running.
 There are no idle costs for "always-on" servers.</li>
       <li><strong>Managed Lifecycle Policies:</strong> Terraform code includes <strong>S3 Lifecycle Rules</strong> that delete data after 30 days and delete incomplete uploads to save on storage costs.</li>
-      <li><strong>Managed Services:</strong> Utilizing managed services like QuickSight and Glue reduces the operational overhead and "hidden costs" of managing your own BI and ETL infrastructure.</li>
+      <li><strong>Managed Services:</strong> Utilizing managed services like QuickSight and Glue reduces the operational overhead and "hidden costs" of managing BI and ETL infrastructure.</li>
       <li><strong>Note on QuickSight:</strong> This project is <strong>not fully in the free tier</strong> due to the Enterprise Edition subscription.
 Estimated cost: <strong>$0.50 - $1.00 USD</strong> if cleaned up immediately after testing.</li>
     </ul>
   </li>
   <li>
     <strong>Sustainability</strong>
-    <p>Sustainability focuses on minimizing the environmental impact of your workloads.</p>
+    <p>Sustainability focuses on minimizing the environmental impact of the workloads.</p>
     <ul>
-      <li><strong>Shared Responsibility:</strong> By opting for a fully serverless architecture, you maximize the utilization of AWS's underlying hardware, which reduces the total energy required per unit of work compared to running underutilized EC2 instances.</li>
+      <li><strong>Shared Responsibility:</strong> By opting for a fully serverless architecture, able to maximize the utilization of AWS's underlying hardware, which reduces the total energy required per unit of work compared to running underutilized EC2 instances.</li>
     </ul>
   </li>
 </ol>